-This autumn, our entire collection of modern Italian art will go on show throughout the museum’s six galleries in a new exhibition, Estorick Collection Uncut.
-The top two galleries will be devoted to works by Giorgio Morandi (1890-1964), and new responses to these by British artist Paul Coldwell (b.1952) in a new display, A Still Life: Paul Coldwell in Dialogue with Giorgio Morandi.
+In autumn 2021, our entire collection of modern Italian art was on show throughout the museum’s six galleries in a new exhibition, Estorick Collection Uncut.
+The top two galleries were devoted to works by Giorgio Morandi Giorgio Morandi (1890-1964), and new responses to these by British artist Paul Coldwell (b.1952) in a new display, A Still Life: Paul Coldwell in Dialogue with Giorgio Morandi.

 Coldwell’s fascination with Morandi began after learning of his approach to printmaking.
 This entailed assembling still life objects on makeshift shelves, regrouping them for days as dust settled, and finally drawing an image on a plate, before making a single immersion in acid.
 Coldwell points out: “It completely reversed the model of the printmaker as one who is wedded to the print room and proposed an altogether more conceptual approach.
 To view Morandi’s prints as fully realised pictures in their own right, gave me confidence by showing that there is nothing to prevent printmaking being of equal importance to painting or sculpture.”

-A limited edition boxed set of Coldwell’s poems with photographs of his sculptures will be available to buy in our shop and online.
+A limited edition boxed set of Coldwell’s poems with photographs of his sculptures is available to buy in our shop and online.